isomerpages/govtech-stp/_vaccinated-travel-lane/conditions.md

 		<ol style="font-size:18px; list-style-type:lower-roman;">
 		<li style="font-size:18px; list-style-type:lower-roman;">keep the TraceTogether app activated at all times while in Singapore;</li>
 				<li style="font-size:18px; list-style-type:lower-roman;">retain the TraceTogether app with the data on his/her mobile device for 21 consecutive days after leaving Singapore; and</li>
-				<li style="font-size:18px; list-style-type:lower-roman;">provide all data in the TraceTogether app upon request by the Singapore Ministry of Health should he/she test positive for COVID-19 while in Singapore or in the 21 days after leaving Singapore.</li>
+				<li style="font-size:18px; list-style-type:lower-roman;">upload all data in the TraceTogether app upon request by the Singapore Ministry of Health should he/she test positive for COVID-19 while in Singapore, or inform the Singapore Ministry of Health of his/her COVID-19 positive status and request for the code to upload all teh data in the TraceTogether app should he/she test positive for COVID-19 in the 21 days after leaving Singapore.</li>
 				 </ol>
 	</li>
-	     <li style="font-size:18px; list-style-type:lower-alpha;"> purchase travel insurance, with a minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs, prior to travelling to Singapore;</li>
+	     <li style="font-size:18px; list-style-type:lower-alpha;"> purchase travel insurance, with a minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs in Singapore, prior to travelling to Singapore;</li>
 	     <li style="font-size:18px; list-style-type:lower-alpha;"> adhere to all prevailing public health measures while in Singapore; and</li>
-		     <li style="font-size:18px; list-style-type:lower-alpha;"> remain contactable at all times via his/her their declared mobile number and email address</li>
+		     <li style="font-size:18px; list-style-type:lower-alpha;"> remain contactable at all times while in Singapore via his/her their declared mobile number and email address</li>
      </ol>
   </li>
   <br>
     <li style="font-size:20px; list-style-type:decimal;"> Those unable to use a mobile device due to a certified disability or special needs, are eligible to be issued TraceTogether tokens with payment of a monetary deposit (in lieu of the requirement to have a mobile device with the TraceTogether app downloaded) at the airport upon arrival in Singapore.
-They must carry the TraceTogether tokens issued to them while in Singapore and return their respective tokens at any checkpoint prior to their departure from Singapore.
+They must carry the TraceTogether tokens issued to them at all times while in Singapore and return their respective tokens at any checkpoint prior to their departure from Singapore.
 </li>
   <br>
    <li style="font-size:20px; list-style-type:decimal;"> The requirement in Condition 2(e) does not apply to travellers whose time of departure  from Singapore is before 1500 hours (Singapore time) on Day 3 of their stay in Singapore.
 Travellers whose time of departure from Singapore is before 1500 hours (Singapore time) on Day 7 of their stay in Singapore are not required to undergo a COVID-19 PCR test on Day 7.